1458 mystery eruption: Date of sulfate spike

-This sulfate spike was first discovered in Antarctica ice cores and is one of largest sulfur events along with that of Samalas and Tambora.
+This sulfate spike was first discovered in Antarctica ice cores and is one of largest sulfur events along with that of Samalas (1257) and Tambora (1815).
 Initial efforts to constrain the date of the event concluded that 1452/53 is the year of eruption with uncertainty up to a few years.
-Since 2012, highly accurate ice core chronology re-dated this massive sulfur spike to 1458 and has matched with its corresponding Greenland sulfur spike though the latter is significantly smaller.
+Since 2012, highly accurate ice core chronology has re-dated this massive sulfur spike to 1458 and has matched with its corresponding Greenland sulfur spike though the latter is significantly smaller.

 Ice-core and tree-ring records

 The sulfate deposition of this event is the largest recorded in ice cores in the last 700 years.
-The deposition however is asymmetric with much large sulfate flux in the Antartica ice cores compared to that of Greenland ice cores, indicating that the eruption probably occurred in the low latitudes of the Southern Hemisphere.
+The deposition however is asymmetric with much larger sulfate flux in the Antarctic ice cores compared to that of Greenland ice cores, indicating that the eruption probably occurred in the low latitudes of the Southern Hemisphere.
 Sulfur isotope composition of the 1458 sulfate indicates that the eruption emitted volcanic gases directly into the stratosphere, with significant impact on atmospheric chemistry and potential consequence for global climate.
-The reconstructed volcanic stratospheric sulfur injection of the 1458 event estimates that about 37.5 trillion grams of sulfur was injected into stratosphere, roughly equivalent that of Tambora but 3 more times massive than the earlier 1452/53 eruption based on the same set of sulfate records.
+The reconstructed volcanic stratospheric sulfur injection of the 1458 event estimates that about 37.5 trillion grams of sulfur was injected into stratosphere, roughly equivalent to that of Tambora but three times more massive than the earlier 1452/53 eruption, based on the same set of sulfate records.
 In South Pole ice core, tephra was discovered in the sulfate layer, allowing geochemical matching to identify the source volcano of the sulfate spike if the tephra source was responsible for the sulfate spike.

-In the year following eruption, tree-ring Northern Hemisphere in 1459 summer registered a strong cooling of −1.0 °C and again −0.4 °C in 1460.
+In the year following the eruption, tree-rings formed in the Northern Hemisphere during the summer of 1459 registered a strong cooling of 1 C-change followed by a cooling of 0.4 C-change in 1460.